sid-gs/sid-gs.github.io/_pages/about.md

 ## News
-- Our work on transition to turbulence on a [cone-flare](https://schedule.aps.org/dfd/2025/events/J23/2) and behind a [hypersonic sphere](https://schedule.aps.org/dfd/2025/events/K32/7) was presented at APS DFD 2025.
+- Our work on transition to turbulence on a [hypersonic cone-flare](https://schedule.aps.org/dfd/2025/events/J23/2) and behind a [hypersonic sphere](https://schedule.aps.org/dfd/2025/events/K32/7) was presented at APS DFD 2025.

 <!--